 3. Same as step 3-6 as specified in clause 5.3.2.1 of TS 23.401 [5].

 The UE may send the IMS APN to MME in this step.
 It is up to the operator's policy whether the well-known IMS APN is used as default APN in the attach procedure.
-Using well-known IMS APN during UE attach can reduce the time for UE to be ready for IMS voice call and reduce the needed resources (e.g. number of DRBs), but consequently there is risk that UE may not get data service or even not authorized to attach to the network.
+Using well-known IMS APN during UE attach can reduce the time for UE to be ready for IMS voice call and reduce the needed resources (e.g. number of DRBs), and UE may use an additional DRB to get data service.

 4. The MME verifies with HSS if the subscription data allows the UE to use IMS voice over NB-IoT (GEO) and indicates IMS voice over PS session is supported to the UE in attach accept.